 Or, to sum that all up nicely, you might can legislate whether or not someone is a mother, but no law can make someone a Mom.
 And neither can blood.

-Since this debate really is so steeped in religion, whether the conservative right will veil that from the Courtroom or not, and since this debate seems to focus so heavily around kinship and what makes someone kin, it seems best to end with what Jesus had to say about blood relationships:
+Since this debate really is so steeped in religion, whether some will veil that from the Courtroom or not, and since this debate seems to focus so heavily around kinship and what makes someone kin, it seems best to end with what Jesus had to say about blood relationships:

 Now Jesus’ mother and brothers came to see him, but they were not able to get near him because of the crowd.
 Someone told him, ‘Your mother and brothers are standing outside, wanting to see you.’
 He replied, ‘My mother and brothers are those who hear God’s word and put it into practice’ (Lk.
 8:19-21, NIV).